ashaff24/reading-notes/class1_review.md

 -Easily place to organize learnings

 ## Markdown
--GitHub can substitute for html in certain environments -different ways to use markdown
+- GitHub can substitute for html in certain environments
+- different ways to use markdown
--added a picture (gif)
+- added a picture (gif)
--easier than what was thought
+- easier than what was thought
--did a seperate profile page
+- did a seperate profile page
--little check boxes
+- little check boxes
   -[x]
--Code Block?
+- Code Block?
 ```python
 def hello_world():
   pass